gladly-team/next-firebase-auth/README.md

       * *Pros:* You'll have server-side access to custom claims, which are not currently supported by this package.
       * *Cons:* You won't have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 You'll need to implement logic for verifying the session and managing session state.

-If you expect to use both static and SSR, or if you need access to Firebase ID tokens server-side, this package is probably a good fit.
+**This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server-side.
 Please check out [current limitations](#limitations--feedback) before diving in.

 ## Get Started